 All staff also have the same protections under the Rules that users have.
 They are not required to tolerate any special abuses by virtue of their position.

 Staff impersonation is strictly forbidden, and includes, but is not limited to: falsely claiming to be staff, implicitly pretending to be staff, and falsely asserting staff privileges or authority.

-Permanent tavern or game ban appeals are usually evaluated by all head moderators and moderators.
+Permanent tavern or game ban appeals are usually evaluated by head moderators and the staff administrator.

 You can use PMs, forum PMs, or support tickets to discuss staff-related issues.

-If you cannot resolve your issue with a moderator or head moderator, contact an administrator.
+If you cannot resolve your issue with a moderator or head moderator, contact the staff administrator.